-Maycor Appliance Parts and Service Company will repair or replace, without charge, any part of your appliance which has a defect in material or workmanship during the first year after the date of the original installation.
-This warranty extends to any owner during the one year warranty period when the appliance is located in the United States or Canada.
+Maycor Appliance Parts & Service Company will repair or replace, without charge, any part of your product which has a defect in material or workmanship during the first year after the date of the original installation.
+This warranty extends to any owner during the one-year warranty period.

-ADDITIONAL FOUR YEAR - LIMITED WARRANTY
+LIMITED 5 YEAR WARRANTY

-For an additional four year period beyond the first year of the FULL warranty coverage:
+On electric ranges equipped with solid disc or smoothtop heating elements, and on gas ranges with sealed burners, for an additional 4 year period beyond the first year of the general coverage of this warranty, Maycor will replace any of the solid disc or smoothtop heating elements, or sealed burners which fail to heat as a result of defective workmanship or material.
+Additionally, Maycor will replace any smoothtop cooking surface which cracks or breaks during normal household cooking.
+These parts must be installed by a qualified person.
+Any labor charge required for replacement is not covered by this warranty.

-- Maycor will replace, at no charge, any smoothtop heating element, solid disc heating element, or gas sealed surface burner which fails to heat as a result of detective workmanship or materials. - Maycor will replace, at no charge, any smoothtop cooking surface which cracks or breaks during the normal household cooking.
+HOW TO OBTAIN SERVICE

-These parts must be installed by an authorized Maycor servicer.
-Any labor charge required for replacement is NOT covered by this limited warranty.
-This warranty extends to any owner during the additional four year warranty period when the appliance is located in the United States or Canada.
+To obtain the repair or replacement of a defective part under these warranties, you should contact the dealer from whom you purchased the appliance or a servicer he designates.

-WHAT IS NOT COVERED BY THESE TWO WARRANTIES:
+WHAT IS NOT COVERED BY THESE WARRANTIES

-- 1. Conditions and damages resulting from any of the following: - a.
-Improper installation, delivery, or maintenance. - b.
-Any repair, modification, alteration or adjustment not authorized by Maycor, or a Maycor authorized servicer. - c.
-Misuse, abuse, accidents or unreasonable use. - d.
-Incorrect electrical current, voltage or supply. - e.
-Improper setting of any control. - 2.
-Warranties are void if the original serial numbers have been removed, altered, or cannot be readily determined.
+- 1. Conditions and damage resulting from improper installation, delivery, unauthorized repair, modification, or damage not attributable to a defect in material or workmanship. - 2.
+Conditions resulting from damage, such as: (1) improper maintenance, (b) misuse, abuse, accident, or (c) incorrect electrical current or voltage. - 3.
+Warranties are void if the original serial number has been removed, altered, or cannot be readily determined.

-- 4. Products purchased for commercial or industrial use. - 5.
-The cost of service or service call to: - a.
-Correct installation errors. - b.
-Instruct the consumer on the proper use of the product. - c.
-Transport the appliance to a servicer. - CONSEQUENTIAL OR INCIDENTAL DAMAGES SUS-TAINED BY ANY PERSON AS A RESULT OF ANY BREACH OF THESE WARRANTIES.
+- Any product used for other than normal household use.
+It does not extend to products purchased for commercial or industrial use. - 6.
+Any expense incurred for service calls to correct installation errors or to instruct you on how to use the products. - 7.
+CONSEQUENTIAL OR INCIDENTAL DAMAGES SUSTAINED BY ANY PERSON AS A RESULT OF ANY BREACH OF THESE WARRANTIES OR ANY IMPLIED WARRANTY.
 Some states do not allow the exclusion or limitation of consequential or incidental damages, so the above exclusion may not apply to you.

-3. Light bulbs.
+4. Light bulbs.